Decorating With Wreaths – Not Just For Christmas

 Funeral Wreaths

-Yeah, kind of depressing, but wreaths are commonly used to decorate grave sites and in funeral processions.
+Yeah, it’s kind of depressing, but wreaths are commonly used to decorate grave sites and funeral processions.
 Here again, they represent the circle of life, which in this case, also includes death as part of that circle.
 Flowers are historically used in the wreaths to represent life and resurrection.

 Funeral Wreath